 We have mentioned this already, but don’t forget to let people experience your app before pushing them to make a purchase.
 Users may be more inclined to invest in paid items or features after they’ve enjoyed your app and discovered its value.

-Offer a consistent user experience
+Offer a seamless user experience

-Design an integrated shopping experience and a simple-to-use (and to find) store.
+Design an integrated shopping experience and a simple-to-use (and simple-to-find) store.
 People shouldn’t think they’ve entered a different app when they browse and buy your digital products.
 Present products and handle transactions in a way that mirrors the style of your app.
 Additionally, don’t complicate things unnecessarily.
 Make it as simple as possible for the user to find what they want and complete a transaction.
-It also won’t hurt to follow up after a purchase has been made (e.g. email receipts are a great idea).
+It also won’t hurt to follow up after a purchase has been made (e.g., email receipts are a great idea).

 Use simple, succinct product names and descriptions.
 Opt for titles that don’t truncate or wrap and plain, direct language.
 This will help people find products quickly and easily.